Principal Lecturer in Media and Public Relations and Department Lead for Learning Teaching and Assessment

 - Art and Design Research Centre

 - Cultural Communication and Computing Research Institute

-CUNLIFFE-CHARLESWORTH, Hilary and HALL, Christopher (2016).
+Cunliffe-Charlesworth, H., & Hall, C. (2016).
 'Have you read the small print?'
 Challenges and ethics of Technology Enhanced Learning in Higher Education.
-In: Inspire- sharing great practice in arts and humanities teaching and learning, Brighton, UK, 3-4 March 2016.
-(Unpublished)
+Presented at: Inspire- sharing great practice in arts and humanities teaching and learning, Brighton, UK, 2016